Franc-Brs/Basic_pyQGIS_script/README.md

 # Basic_pyQGIS_script
 Very simple script to apply an expression with QgsRasterCalculator to a Raster layer.

 This script should be run in the QGIS Python Console.
-In this current version it will take a raster layer from the QGIS project, it will create a QgsRasterCalculator object and then it will write and load in the project a new raster file after applying a simple expression (the variable `expression` in the script).
+In this current version it will take a raster layer (dtm) from the QGIS project, it will create a QgsRasterCalculator object and then it will write and load in the project a new raster file after applying a simple expression (the variable `expression` in the script).

 The **INPUT** raster is taken from the QGIS project, so after loading a raster file on the project you should replace  `dtm_veneto` with the desired input raster layer name in: